 Improving family safety by improving justice delivery

-Over the years, the Neighbourhood Justice Centre has developed a range of practices and services that assist affected family members (the overwhelming majority of whom are women) who have family violence matters before our court.
+Over the years the Neighbourhood Justice Centre has developed a range of practices and services that assist affected family members (the overwhelming majority of whom are women) who have family violence matters before our court.

-Services include Australia's first online family violence intervention order application, a one-stop-shop of specialist services delivery model, and specialised security processes.
+Services include Australia's first online family violence intervention order application, holistice service delivery model, and specialised security processes.